-OVITO organizes the data it processes into data objects, each representing a specific fragment of a dataset.
+OVITO organizes the information it processes into data objects, each representing a specific fragment of a dataset.

 For example, a dataset may be composed of a

-Particles object storing the particle information, and a
+Particles object storing information associated with the particles, and a

 Bonds sub-object storing the

-Data objects can contain other data objects.
-For example, the
+Data objects can contain other data objects, forming a nested structure with parent-child relationships.

 a number of